LeThom2/Hello-world-challenge/README.md

 # Hello-world-challenge
-My Hello world challenge as part of the new starter onboarding in the Horizon team These are merely notes for myself
+My Hello world challenge as part of the new starter onboarding in the Horizon team.
+These are merely notes for myself

 ## Requirements